 Does it all hinge on the interview?

 No!
 We have a holistic admissions process and although interviews play an important part in our admissions process, it's important to stress that they are just one factor in making our final decision.
-Alongside interviews, we also place great importance on your academic record, the information provided on your UCAS form and SAQ, your reference, written work, and admissions assessments.
+Alongside interviews, we also place great importance on your academic record, the information provided on your UCAS and My Cambridge Application forms, your reference, written work, and admissions assessments.

 What is the interview format at Sidney?